Claims automation · Delegated authority · AI-assisted underwriting · Parametric execution

 Operational evidence preserved before reconstruction begins

-A replayable operational record of what governed execution: workflow state, authority, policy conditions, escalation paths, trigger evaluation and model influence.
+A replayable decision record preserving what governed execution: workflow state, authority, policy conditions, escalation paths, trigger evaluation, relied-on evidence and model influence.

 Designed to reduce reconstruction effort across claims, delegated authority, parametric and AI-assisted insurance workflows.